MarkBind/markbind/docs/index.md

 #### {{ icon_check_blue }} Simple syntax.
 Dynamic content.

-MarkBind source code can be as simple as basic Markdown but you can also [**use a mix of several popular syntax schemes**]({{ baseUrl }}/userGuide/markBindSyntax.html) (<tooltip content="GitHub Flavored Markdown">GFMD</tooltip>, BootStrap, NunJucks, etc. as well as MarkBind's own custom syntax) to create more dynamic content that you cannot normally get from a typical markdown-to-html site generator.
+MarkBind source files can be as simple as basic Markdown, but you can also [**use a mix of several popular syntax schemes**]({{ baseUrl }}/userGuide/markBindSyntax.html) (<tooltip content="GitHub Flavored Markdown">GFMD</tooltip>, BootStrap, NunJucks, etc. as well as MarkBind's own custom syntax) to create more dynamic content that you cannot normally get from a typical markdown-to-html site generator.

 Here are some simple text-formatting examples: